Chime right in! (no registration req'd)-----

 Tom, who just started this stuff and finds it fascinating.

 - Tuckahoe, New York

-A. Have you thought of precipitating the Ag with HCl and resmelting with Borax [linked by editor to product info at Amazon] and flour to obtain about 95% Ag which you can redissolve in HNO3 to get your electrolyte?Edmund nkrumah
+A. Have you thought of precipitating the Ag with HCl and resmelting with Borax [affil. link to info/product on Amazon] and flour to obtain about 95% Ag which you can redissolve in HNO3 to get your electrolyte?Edmund nkrumah

 - Accra, Ghana